Student Sustainability Fee

 Student Researchers

-Student Researchers represent 19%, or $1.52, of every $8.00 Sustainability Fee.
-Over 75 students, hailing from the United States, Haiti, Kenya, Nigeria, Dominican Republic, Japan, Ethiopia, Poland, and China, have participated in research since fall 2010.
+Student Researchers (often referred to as "Green Jobs) represent 19%, or $1.52, of every $8.00 Sustainability Fee.
+Over 300f students have participated in research since fall 2010.
 These paid positions include part-time positions at the Office for Sustainability and periodic graduate assistantships.
-The Office for Sustainability employs over 12 students per semester in positions ranging from the building's front desk workers to graduate researchers.
+The Office for Sustainability employs over 10 students per semester.

 The Office for Sustainability portion represents 24%, or $1.92, of every $8.00 Sustainability Fee.
 The Office for Sustainability has two full-time staff, and the Sustainability Fee funds approximately one quarter of the staffing and administrative costs in order to meet the demands of the Student Sustainability Grant, Survey Implementation and Ongoing Projects Fund, and Student Research.
-The remainder of the office's staffing, office equipment, supplies, and other financial needs are supported by WMU's General Fund.
+The remainder of the office's staffing, office equipment, supplies, and other financial needs are supported by WMU Academic Affairs.
+Before Academic Affairs supported the OfS, supplemental funding was provided by the Office of Business and Finance.

 The WMU Student Sustainability Fee (SSF) originated with a group of students who were inspired during a 2009 trip to Ball State University’s “Greening of the Campus” conference in Muncie, Indiana.
 The idea of a ‘green fee’ to support campus sustainability initiatives was novel to the student group, and they wished to begin collecting a similar fee on WMU’s campus.
 One student, Kate Shields, began an independent study project that, by 2010, had gained so much traction it transformed into the Sustainability Fee Initiative.
 This initiative turned into a full-fledged student led campaign, which resulted in a ballot initiative posed to the student body during the annual student elections.
 The proposal to institute a sustainability fee passed; 1664 students voted on the referendum, 60% of which were in support of the fee.
 The VP of Student Affairs, Diane Anderson, subsequently forwarded the proposal to the WMU Board of Trustees, where it was unanimously approved, establishing WMU as the first college or university in Michigan with a green fee.
-The WMU SSF has become a facet of campus culture in part because it was heralded by a student-led initiative, and the money collected from the fee primarily supports student grants, research position for students, an internship program, and projects.
-A portion of the fee supplements the OfS operations.
-This means that SSF monies are predominately focused on supporting initiatives, programs, and projects that create opportunities and improve the overall well being of students during their time at WMU.
+The WMU SSF has become a facet of campus culture in part because it was heralded by a student-led initiative, and the money collected from the fee primarily supports student grants, research position for students, an internship program, a Gibbs House Living and Learning Community, initiatives, and projects.
+SSF monies are predominately focused on supporting initiatives, programs, and projects that create opportunities and improve the overall well being of students during their time at WMU.